Ms. Meyers wasn't a weakling or an outlier but still became a target of a workplace bully. She sought to find out why

-But I didn't know what I was talking about and how truly devastating bullying is.
-While occasionally teased and called names as a child, I never experienced anything that rose to that level.
-That is until I was 49-years-old and working as a teacher at a preschool of all places!
+I didn't know what I was talking about, though, and didn't appreciate how truly devastating bullying is.
+While occasionally teased and called names as a child, I never experienced anything that rose to the level of bullying.
+That is until I was 49-years-old and working as a teacher at a preschool of all places.

 From that painful experience, I learned just how awful bullying is and that I never wanted to become a victim of it again.
 It also made me curious about why certain folks get targeted.
 What I discovered made me feel a lot better about myself.

 1. They're Independent

 The Workplace Bullying Institute (yes, there really is such a place) interviewed thousands of people who got bullied on the job and their findings were not what you'd expect.
-Our stereotypical vision of a victim is someone who's a weakling, a loner, and an outcast—someone who doesn't stand up for herself.
+Our stereotypical vision of a victim is someone who's a weakling, a loner, and an outcast—someone who doesn't stand up for themselves.
 Their research, however, shows the opposite.
 The bully actually picks on someone who acts independently and refuses to kowtow—someone who's typically a veteran worker, highly skilled, and well-liked.

 So why would a bully choose such a capable victim?
 Consciously or unconsciously, the bully perceives this person as a threat.
 This was certainly true in my situation.
 My bully was the newcomer who nobody liked while I was the go-to person who others came to for advice.
 My bully prided herself on having a master's degree, but I, too, had one and this infuriated her.
 Her ego got bruised.
 She thought if she got me under her thumb others would fall in line and respect her.

 2. They Have Integrity

 Victims of bullying at work are typically honest, ethical, and pro-social.
 They see their jobs as more than a means to earn a paycheck.
 They're often in positions that involve helping others such as teachers, nurses, and social workers.
 Whistle-blowers who report abuses in the workplace get targeted because they're seen as traitors.